Immigration to Costa Rica

 At the 2011 census, the number of immigrants in Costa Rica totaled about 390,000 individuals, or about 9% of the country's population.
 Following a considerable drop from 1950 through 1980, immigration to Costa Rica has increased in recent decades.

-The ethnic composition of Costa Rica consists mostly of people of European origin, with a large population of Mestizos and numerically fewer black and indigenous people.
+The ethnic composition of Costa Rica consists mostly of people of European and Mestizo origin and also black and indigenous people.

 Social impact

 Immigration to Costa Rica has caused some social problems.
 Although most people enter the country to seek better employment opportunities, some immigrants have been involved in criminal activities.
 The government of Costa Rica has tried to stop the illegal immigration of Nicaraguans and to deport those already living in Costa Rica.
 However, the government has also initiated programs to promote economic prosperity for the poorest immigrant populations, also hailing from Nicaragua.
 There are also a number of political refugees who have sought asylum from persecution in Costa Rica.